- Home

 Open Enrollment

-Open Enrollment is your annual opportunity to review your current benefits coverage, think about your benefits needs for the coming year and decide which plan will meet those needs.
+Open enrollment is your annual opportunity to review your current benefits coverage, think about your benefits needs for the coming year and decide which plan will meet those needs.
 You can change your coverage and/or add or remove enrolled dependents, as needed.

-Open Enrollment is typically each fall, for coverage effective January 1 of the following year.
-If you don’t enroll or make changes to your coverage during Open Enrollment, you’ll have to wait until the following Open Enrollment period to make changes, unless you have a qualifying life event.
+Open enrollment is typically each fall, for coverage effective January 1 of the following year.
+If you don’t enroll or make changes to your coverage during open enrollment, you’ll have to wait until the following open enrollment period to make changes, unless you have a qualifying life event.

 Retirement